 Begin your historic tour right where the city originated, at Fort Edmonton Park.
-Travel back in time aboard a steam train, buggy or streetcar and then step into the authentically re-created settings of 1846, 1885, 1905 and 1920, for a full sensory experience of what life was like long before digital technologies.
+Travel back in time aboard a horse-pulled wagon, buggy or streetcar and then step into the authentically re-created settings of 1846, 1885, 1905 and 1920, for a full sensory experience of what life was like long before digital technologies.
 Try your hand at bartering with a merchant to get the best return for your furs.
 Ride an antique midway attraction, sample freshly baked bannock, and chat with costumed interpreters about life in the past.

 Next on your list of stops should be the Royal Alberta Museum, a must-see for historic enthusiasts.
 Discover the treasures of Alberta’s cultural and geological past with the museum’s three permanent exhibits showcasing everything from pictographs to prehistoric plant-eaters.
 The Syncrude Gallery of Aboriginal Culture is one of the largest explorations of First People’s history on the continent, with stories spanning 11,000 years and more than 3,000 artifacts.
 And there are plenty of programs for the kids, including the interactive Field Station that gives visitors the opportunity to fill the shoes of a scientist.